yjsyyyjszf/dcm-processor/README.md

 ## Scaling up workers
-You can scale the number of workers by pass the argument `--scale worker=N` where `N` is the number of instances you want.
+You can scale the number of workers by passing the argument `--scale worker=N` to `run.sh` script, where `N` is the number of instances you want.

 ## Preparing your own service